A history of the landlord-tenant relationship and how it is shaped today

 Landlords should put their tenancy agreements in writing to clearly define the rights and obligations of the landlord and tenant.
 Whilst templates such as the Government's model tenancy agreement exist, they are not suited to all rentals and can be difficult to tailor to your custom requirements.
 A more efficient solution is to use a platform like Legislate which can tailor custom tenancy agreements for you by asking you simple questions.

-If you would like to start legislating, book a demo, join the waiting list or receive an invitation from an existing member.
+If you would like to start legislating, book a demo, sign up or receive an invitation from an existing member.
 You can also read our tutorial to learn how to create tenancy agreements in minutes with Legislate.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.